nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `create_venue v/Chua Thian Poh Hall max/40`

+We are halfway through implementing a multi step command replacement for add_venue as well.
+You can test it by inputting `add_venue_m v/VENUE_NAME`, which will guide you through the prompt process.

-### Adding a booking : `add_booking`
+### Adding a booking : `add_booking` (Multi step command)

 Adds a new booking into the booking app.
-The default booking is set to one hour for the first iteration.
-The system will then prompt user to provide details of the booking step by step.
-During the multi-step prompting, user would only be allowed to give input that matches the format allowed by prompting question, command inputs would not be accepted during this process.
+The system will ask for and store the email of the booker, the venue booked and the start and end time of your booking (in the format YYYY-MM-DD HH:MM).
+You may also choose to add an optional description or tags for your booking.

+`add_booking` is a multi-step command that will prompt you for additional input.
+As with other multi step commands, you can exit the command by entering `exit_prompt` at any point.

 Format: `add_booking`